Home

 A tribute to 2001 Turner Prize winner Martin Creed's work The Whole World + the Work = The Whole World

-The text of Creed's neon displayed at one time on the front of Tate Britain
+This was the text of Creed's neon at one time defacing the front of Tate Britain.

 back to top